 Use technology as an enabler to overcome Internal Communications barriers

 It’s important to remember that no single channel and no single message can on its own make employees integrate new information, and a range of methods should be used to ensure messaging gets through.
 That means teaching the line manager how to communicate better, but also looking at other ways to reach employees.

 If the issue of the line manager is not going away anytime soon, Internal Communications specialists must seek to bridge the gap.
 They need to find a way to get information direct to employees without relying on line managers playing a game of telephone, or on cascades to convey essential information.

 This is where technology platforms can play a vital role in Internal Communications.
-Think of the G Suite intranet for a minute: employees from all walks of life, from the CEO right down to the front line and, yes, those pesky line managers too, must be on the G Suite intranet because that’s where their work lives.
-To access any of the productivity and collaboration suites, they must first get onto the G Suite intranet.
+Think of the Google Workspace intranet for a minute: employees from all walks of life, from the CEO right down to the front line and, yes, those pesky line managers too, must be on the Google Workspace (formerly G Suite) intranet because that’s where their work lives.
+To access any of the productivity and collaboration suites, they must first get onto the Google Workspace intranet.
 What opportunities are there, just waiting to be taken up by an innovative and forward-thinking Internal Communications specialist?

 Imagine being able to highlight new campaigns, ask for opinions, or push employees towards certain functionalities.
 Even by just encouraging use of tools such as Channels or Slack, or posting from a mobile app, Internal Communications specialists are able to perform some social listening to see how messages are landing with the target audience without relying on the line manager for feedback.